 A larger decrease can cause muscle weakness, cramping, twitches, and even paralysis.

-Abnormal heart rhythms may develop.
-They may develop even when the decrease is slight if people already have a heart disorder or take the heart drug digoxin.
+Abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
+Heart disorders are... read more may develop.
+They may develop even when the decrease is slight if people already have a heart disorder or take the heart medication digoxin.

 If hypokalemia lasts for an extended time, kidney problems may develop, causing the person to urinate frequently and drink large amounts of water.